On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Results

 The previous results reveal an interesting reversal: counties where index insurance appears to be the most useful when assessed against no insurance turn out to be counties in which index insurance is the least beneficial in terms of farm-equivalent protection.
 This paradox stems from the fact that temporal and spatial variability happen to be positively correlated, yet these have opposite effects on the usefulness of index insurance.
-To make this point clearer, Figure~\ref{fig:heatmap-2Var} shows the value of index insurance (compared to no insurance or to farm insurance), projected in the spatial-temporal variability space.
-The index insurance utility metrics were interpolated, and red dots indicate the actual value of the near 600 counties in our sample.
+To make this point clearer, Figure~\ref{fig:heatmap-2Var} shows a heat map of the utility of index insurance (compared to either no insurance or to farm insurance), projected in the spatial-temporal variability space.
+The heat map is obtained by interpolating the utility metrics based on the actual values of the counties, whose location is shown with red dots.
 The first row shows the values for the utility of index insurance versus no insurance.
-Highest utility is found on the east side of the space, where temporal variability is highest.
+The highest utility is found on the east side of the space, where temporal variability is highest.
 The gradient of utility along the temporal variability (x-axis) is so strong that it appears to obscure the effect of spatial variability (y axis), which seems to have almost no impact on the utility of index insurance.
-However, when looking at the utility of index insurance compared to farm insurance on the second row, results are reversed, much as we saw from maps~\ref{fig:map-EU-versus-none} and \ref{fig:map-EU-versus-FImax}.
+However, when looking now at the utility of index insurance compared to farm insurance on the second row, results are reversed, much as we saw from the maps in Figure~\ref{fig:map-EU-versus-both}.
 The highest utility of index insurance is now on the south-west part of the graph, where spatial and temporal variability are lowest.
 The east portion that was previously giving the highest utility when compared to no insurance gives now almost the lowest utility.